Computer accessibility: Cognitive impairments and illiteracy

 The biggest challenge in computer accessibility is to make resources accessible to people with cognitive disabilities—particularly those with poor communication and reading skills.
-As an example, people with learning disabilities may rely on proprietary symbols and thus identify particular products via the product's symbols or icons.
+For example, people with learning disabilities may rely on proprietary symbols and identify particular products via the product's symbols or icons.
 Unfortunately, copyright laws can limit icon or symbol release to web-based programs and websites by owners who are unwilling to release them to the public.

-In these situations, an alternative approach for users who want to access public computer-based terminals in libraries, ATMs, and information kiosks is for the user to present a token to the computer terminal, such as a smart card, that has configuration information to adjust the computer speed, text size, etcetera to their particular needs.
-The concept is encompassed by the CEN standard "Identification card systems – Human-machine interface".
+In these situations, an alternative approach for users who want to access public computer-based terminals in libraries, ATMs, and information kiosks is for the user to present a token to the computer terminal - such as a smart card - that has configuration information to adjust the computer speed, text size, etc. to their particular needs.

+This concept is encompassed by the CEN standard "Identification card systems – Human-machine interface".
 This development of this standard has been supported in Europe by SNAPI and has been successfully incorporated into the Local Authority Smartcards Standards e-Organisation (LASSeO) specifications.

 Visual impairment

-Since computer interfaces often solicit visual input and provide visual feedback, another significant challenge in computer accessibility involves making software usable by people with visual impairments.
-For individuals with mild to medium vision impairment, it is helpful to use large fonts, high DPI displays, high-contrast themes and icons supplemented with auditory feedback and screen magnifying software.
+Since computer interfaces often require visual input and provide visual feedback, another significant challenge in computer accessibility involves making software usable by people with visual impairments.

+For people with mild to medium vision impairment, things like large fonts, high DPI displays, high-contrast themes and icons combined with auditory feedback and screen magnifying software are very useful.
 In the case of severe vision impairment such as blindness, screen reader software that provides feedback via text to speech or a refreshable braille display is a necessary accommodation for interaction with a computer.

 About 8% of men and about 0.4% of women have some form of color-blindness.
 The main color combinations that might be confused by people with visual deficiency include red/green and blue/yellow.
-However, in a well-designed user interface, the color will not be the primary way to distinguish between different pieces of information.
+However, in a well-designed user interface, color isn't the primary way to distinguish between different pieces of information.